 The following table lists existing tools which will be utilized to implement the City of Meridian Comprehensive Plan.
 These tools are already approved through City ordinance, but may require updates to most effectively implement this Plan.
-Meridian's online City Code is maintained by Sterling Codifiers.
+Meridian's online City Code is maintained by a third party and is available via the City's website.